ctrueden/equilibrium/_pages/dossiers/vondal.md

     link: https://www.5esrd.com/gamemastering/magic-items/rods-staves-wands#Wand_of_Wonder
 ---

-A veteran wild mage who’s been working with the [SPI](../orgs/spi) for decades, but seems to be afflicted by some sort of malignant chronomancy.
+A veteran wild mage who's been working with the [SPI](../orgs/spi) for decades, but seems to be afflicted by some sort of malignant chronomancy.

 ***Lucid memory (Luck).*** You remember something from the past which is relevant.